learn-co-curriculum/phase-0-macos-env-ruby/README.md

 If you see a long message ending in "For additional documentation please visit https://rvm.io", continue below.

+If `rvm` is not found, check out the troubleshooting steps in **Verify and Troubleshoot your macOS Environment Setup** later on in this module.

 ## Install Ruby version 2.6.1 on macOS

 For our Ruby labs and lessons, we expect that students use Ruby version 2.6.1.